ow3org/cardano-stake-pool-aws/README.md

 # 4. you can now securely SSH into your Cardano node (navigate to AWS EC2 to figure out the host and use the port defined in .env)
 ssh -i "cardano-stake-pool.pem" ubuntu@ec2-12-68-116-220.compute-1.amazonaws.com -p 22

+# 5. at this point, we assume the node is in sync with the blockchain which then allows us to create the block producer node keys and certificate.
+./scripts/generate_block_producer_keys.sh # please only run this command on your core node & read the comments for details

 ```

 ## 🐙 Useful commands